brmmm3/calamine/README.md

 ![bytes_to_disk](https://github.com/RoloEdits/calamine/assets/12489689/befa9893-7658-41a7-8cbd-b0ce5a7d9341)

-As seen in the previous section, `excelize` is writting to disk to save memory.
+As seen in the previous section, `excelize` is writing to disk to save memory.
 The others don't employ that kind of mechanism.

 #### Memory